Bacis/Bacis/README.md

 Working at Unbound allows me to combine my passion for gaming, blockchain, and software engineering.
 I am excited to contribute to the evolution of the gaming industry by empowering gamers and unlocking new possibilities in the world of gaming asset ownership and utilization.

+##### 2023 - Software Engineer
+In my freelance project, I developed a DeFi application on the Compound smart contract using the Arbitrum network.
+Leveraging React, Alchemy SDK, and WAGMI hooks, I implemented the supply logic of the market for ETH, DAI, USDC, and other erc20 tokens enabling users to deposit such assets and earn interest.
+I also integrated the borrow logic for the same asset pairs, allowing users to borrow funds using their supplied collateral.
+To ensure reliability, I thoroughly tested the code on the Goerli network.
+The project aimed to provide a seamless and secure DeFi experience, empowering users to engage in lending and borrowing activities.

 ##### 2019/2020 - Software Engineer - [Lukso Blockchain](https://lukso.network/)
 During my tenure at Lukso Blockchain, I played a pivotal role as a software engineer, contributing to the development of the platform's infrastructure.
 Primarily, my focus revolved around building a series of microservice APIs and integrating them with the Know Your Customer (KYC) system, Fractal.